catholicmelb/parish-handbook/docs/contents/3-parish-operations.md

 All parish accounts, except for the Presbytery Account, are to each have a minimum of three signatories, with transactions approved by any two signatories.
 Presbytery Account transactions may be signed by the parish priest solely.
 Credit cards require one signatory and must only be used by the authorised card holder.

-The parish priest must be listed as a signatory for all parish accounts and is the 'authorising party' for any changes to account-signing authorities.
+The parish priest must be listed as a signatory for all parish accounts and is the ‘authorising party’ for any changes to account-signing authorities.

 Ordinarily, the parish priest and one other signatory would authorise each payment transaction, whether by cheque or via CDF online.
 It is recommended that the chairperson and treasurer of the parish finance committee be included as signatories.
 Parish employees may be included as account signatories.